qaalabs/DE5M4/docs/c-svc/4a-forking.md

 - Ensure the base repository is the original repository you forked from (on the left)
 - Ensure the head repository is your fork (on the right)
 - Verify you're comparing the correct branches (usually main to main)

+!!! tip "Pull requests always go from your forked repo (right side) into the original repo (left side)"

 **Review your changes**